GNU/Linux

 Installation

-Install the script
+1. Install the script srsync

 Installation of srsync is done in 3 steps:

-1. Download the tar archive containing srsync
+1. Download the tar archive containing srsync.

-2. Unpack the tar archive and place all files in one directory
+2. Unpack the tar archive and place all files in one directory.

-Install rsync
+2. Install the program rsync

 You need to install rsync on the local computer where you run the script.
 Also install rsync on any remote GNU/Linux computer to synchronize to.
 See the rsync website for more information about rsync.